kiwicom/travelling-salesman/README.md

 # Rules:
-- Find the Hamiltonian cycle in time dependant flight graph
+- Find the Hamiltonian cycle in time dependent flight graph
 - You are given:
     - `m` flights flying between `n` cities
     - `n` days to visit `n` cities